Skip Navigation

 DFCS 605 | 3 Credits

-Course Desc: A project-based introduction to digital forensics and cyber investigation supporting the collection, examination, analysis and reporting of incidents and cybercrimes.
+Course Desc: A project-based introduction to digital forensics and cyber investigation supporting the collection, examination, analysis, and reporting of incidents and cybercrimes.
 The objective is to participate in data and evidence processing while preserving the integrity of the information and maintaining a strict chain of custody.
-Topics include online evidence collection, incident response, legal frameworks, cyber-attack investigation, and specialized tools and methodologies used in cyber investigations.
+Topics include online evidence collection, incident response, legal frameworks, cyberattack investigation, and specialized tools and methodologies used in cyber investigations.
+Students may receive credit for only one of the following courses: DFC 610 or DFCS 605.

 Collection and Examination of Digital Evidence